Proof of Reserves in Crypto Lending: Why It Matters

 OKX

-OKX publishes monthly proof of reserves using Merkle tree verification, covering major assets held on the platform.
-Users can verify their individual inclusion.
+OKX publishes monthly proof of reserves with Merkle tree verification covering major assets.
+Users can verify individual inclusion.

 Limitations Across the Board

-Even among platforms that publish proof of reserves, there are common limitations:
+Even among platforms publishing proof of reserves, I see common gaps:

-- Point-in-time snapshots — reserves are verified at a specific moment, not continuously
+- Point-in-time snapshots — reserves verified at specific moments, not continuously

-- Incomplete asset coverage — some attestations cover only major assets (BTC, ETH, USDT) but not all assets on the platform
+- Incomplete asset coverage — some attestations cover only BTC, ETH, USDT

-- No liability audit — some platforms prove assets without fully proving liabilities
+- No liability audit — proving assets without fully proving liabilities

 What Proof of Reserves Does Not Tell You